ruancastro/spotify-ELT-snowflake-dbt-streamlit/README.md

 ### Visualization
 * **Streamlit** — dashboard powered by Snowflake queries
+## 📊 Streamlit Analytics Application

+This project includes a Streamlit application that connects directly to Snowflake to consume curated Gold tables.
+The application queries analytical datasets using standard SQL and the Snowflake Python connector, providing interactive insights into Christmas music trends.

+The Streamlit app is not publicly hosted due to Snowflake account access restrictions.
+Screenshots and architectural explanations are provided below.

+## 🧩 Streamlit Development Workflow

+The Streamlit application is versioned in GitHub and connected natively to Snowflake.
+The Snowflake UI pulls the application code directly from the repository, allowing rapid iteration while keeping Git as the single source of truth.

 ### Data Source
 * **Spotify API** — artists, popularity, genres, tracks